Thousand Oaks Heel & Arch Disorders

 Schedule an appointment at Performance Foot and Ankle in Thousand Oaks today by calling (805) 380-3152.

-Heel Spurs
+Understanding Heel Spurs and Their Impact

 A heel spur is a buildup of calcium that creates a bony protrusion on the heel.
 Heel spurs are not always painful, but even mild ones can be a contributing factor in the development of plantar fasciitis.
 When heel spurs are painful, they usually cause the most discomfort when walking, jogging, or running.